PSyGrid object

 **grid_kwargs

-further grid properties can be specified in a dictionary
+further grid configuration properties can be specified in a dictionary

 Property